With outrage and resolve, Seattle rally backs saving, improving Obamacare

 For some the issue was all too serious.
 Siobhan Whalen, of Seattle, a youth-programs manager for a Seattle nonprofit, wept as she spoke of a friend who has survived a two-year bout with leukemia only because of health care provided under Obamacare.

-Expansion of health care to cover more children also has directly benefitted many of the kids she works with, Whalen said.
+Expansion of health care to cover more children also has directly benefited many of the kids she works with, Whalen said.
 “Can you look these people in the eye, the people in our communities, in our families, and say no?”

 For some, this was their first political rally in many years.
 Allen DeSteiguer said he hadn’t been in a political demonstration since an anti-war march in London against the Vietnam War.
 But he said his outrage at the direction Trump is taking the country induced him and his wife, Bonnie, to travel from Vashon Island for the rally.